-In accordance with Title VI, Section 504 and their related implementing regulations INDOT must submit signed assurances to the Federal Highway Administration that it will not discriminate in the administration of its programs and activities.
+As a recipient of federal funds and in accordance with Title VI, Section 504 and their related implementing regulations, INDOT must submit signed assurances to the Federal Highway Administration that it will not discriminate in the administration of its programs and activities.
 The assurances remind INDOT and its subrecipients of their nondiscrimination obligations and provide a basis for the federal government to sue to enforce compliance with the nondiscrimination laws.
-The assurances also appear in INDOT's contracts with its subrecipients.
+The assurances also appear in INDOT's contracts with its subrecipients, contractors and consultants.

 Prohibition of Discrimination on the Basis of Sex (23 USC 324)